jreisinger/jreisinger.github.io/cv.md

 Sr. Security Engineer
 at Empatica [2022 - present]

+* Embedding security into software development process.
+* Writing security automation in Go and Bash.
 * Setting up and operating security monitoring (SIEM) to be able to detect threats.
 * Monitoring and maintaining Kubernetes ingress WAFs to block malicious HTTP requests.
-* Writing security automation in Go and Bash.

 Sr. Security Engineer, Team Lead at Deutsche Telekom Pan-Net [2017 - 2022]